 To ensure all submissions to the USC IRBs are reviewed efficiently and thoroughly, we offer the following guidelines.
 Follow them carefully.
 Submissions that do not adhere to the basic guidelines described below will be returned without review.
 For questions and clarifications to the guidance, please contact the IRB.

 Submissions that do not adhere to the basic guidelines described below will be returned without review.
 For questions and clarifications to the guidance, please contact the IRB via email (firstname.lastname@example.org).

-- Check the “Current IRB Wait Time” table on the OPRS homepage to see the estimated time to IRB review.
+- Check the “Current IRB Wait Time” table on the OPRS homepage to see the estimated time to assignment to an IRB analyst.

 - Frequently check the “Tip of the Week” on the OPRS/IRB website to see if there is any new information that might facilitate your submission.

-- A protocol is required with each new study submission and must be uploaded at iStar #5.2 in each application.
+- A protocol is required with each new study submission and must be uploaded at #5.2 in the iStar application.
 (Please note that a grant application cannot serve as the protocol.)

 - Use the appropriate protocol template (Social Behavioral, Biomedical or Secondary Analysis Protocol) located on the “Forms and Template” section of the OPRS/IRB website.
 Use of an incorrect protocol will result in the application being returned as incomplete.